-Reusing existing models, or even parts of existing models, is a difficult endeavor due to the diversity of key concepts, definitions, and notations.
 Our goal in discussing how our model relates to existing work is to demonstrate how dynamic our category theory foundation can be and that it is able to drive interoperability and reuse.
-Resulting work can provide for the reuse and merging of existing models by uniting them in a common language.
+We can reuse existing models and merge them together by putting them in a common language.
 In this case, theory has direct consequences for specification and can help drive implementation.